Improving the policy response to infectious disease: The case of dengue in Brazil

 I received my MSc in Economics from University College London and my PhD from Queen Mary University of London.

-I currently work on two large projects using Brazilian administrative data.
+I currently work on two overarching projects using Brazilian administrative data.
 In the first project, the Understanding Crime Project, we provide new insights on the cost of crime using large linked individual datasets that allow us to look at the consequences of direct and indirect exposure on the health, education, and labour market outcomes of individuals.
 We also provide new insights on how institutions respond to crime and violence.
 In the second arm of the project, we work to establish the root causes of crime using uniquely suitable microdata that allow us to investigate individual pathways to entering criminal careers.
+Papers from this project have been published in the Journal of Labor Economics, American Economic Journal: Economics Policy and the Journal of Development Economics.

 I've held grants by the ESRC, Wellcome Trust, the British Academy, UKRI-GCRF, ESRC-DFID, the Ministry of Justice PCC, and the IDB.

-I am a Research Fellow at IZA, an adviser to the What Works Trial Advice Panel (ETAP) and serve as scientific advisor to the Home Office.
-I also closely collaborate and advise a number of state departments in Brazil.
+I am a Research Fellow at IZA, an invited researcher at J-Pal, an adviser to the Evaluation and Trial Advise Panel (ETAP) and serve as scientific advisor to the Home Office on the evaluation of domestic abuse policies.
+I also closely collaborate and advise a number of state government departments in Brazil, including health, education and public security.

 Co-Investigator